Skyost/RateMyApp/README.md

       },
       ignoreIOS: false, // Set to false if you want to show the native Apple app rating dialog on iOS.
       dialogStyle: DialogStyle(), // Custom dialog styles.
+      onDismissed: () => rateMyApp.callEvent(RateMyAppEventType.laterButtonPressed), // Called when the user dismissed the dialog (either by taping outside or by pressing the "back" button).
     );

     // Or if you prefer to show a star rating bar :